Path spaces of pushouts: The loop space of a wedge

 Now suppose that $I$ is 0-truncated and that the diagonal $I \to I \times I$ is complemented, a classically redundant assumption.
 In this case, assuming coproducts are universal, $I^n$ decomposes as a coproduct $E_n \sqcup U_n$, where $E_n$ consists of lists where some adjacent elements are equal and $U_n$ is the complement.
 This decomposition of $I^n$ induces a decomposition $J_{2n} \simeq (J_{2n} \times_{I^n} E_n) \sqcup (J_{2n} \times_{I^n} U_n)$ by universality of coproducts.
 We claim that one component in this decomposition is trivial: $J_{2n} \times_{I^n} E_n \to Z_{2n} \times_{I^n} E_n$ is an equivalence.
 This is because, by definition of $E_n$, over $E_n$, the fibrewise join of the $n-1$ pullbacks of $I \to I \times I$ is an equivalence.
 On the other hand, over $U_n$, $J_{2n}$ these $n-1$ pullbacks of $I \to I \times I$ are all empty, and $J_{2n}$ simply looks like a relative fat wedge.

 In this way we see that $J_{2n} \to Z_{2n}$ and hence $Q_{2n-2} \to Q_{2n}$ is a pushout of the following map, a relative fat wedge inclusion.

 Here, for $X_1 \cdots X_n$ pointed objects, $\fw(X_1\ldots X_n)$ denotes the fat wedge, the pushout product of basepoint inclusions $1 \to X_i$.
 The map in \eqref{disj-fw} is really a relative fat wedge, computed in the slice $\mathcal E/U_n$.
 An important fact about fat wedge inclusions is that they split after suspension.
-We say a map $f : X \to Y$ of pointed objects \emph{splits} if if is a pushout of a basepoint inclusion $1 \to Z$ (along the basepoint $1 \to X$); in this case $Z$ is necessarily the cofibre of $f$.
+We say a map $f : X \to Y$ of pointed objects \emph{splits} if it is a pushout of a basepoint inclusion $1 \to Z$ (along the basepoint $1 \to X$); in this case $Z$ is necessarily the cofibre of $f$.
 Our goal for the rest of this section is to show that the suspension of the map \eqref{disj-fw} splits.
 To this end, we first have to prove some results that are more or less well-known in a classical setting.
+See \cite{polyhedral} for general splitting results for polyhedral products.

 We use the following lemma without proof.
 It is proved diagrammatically in~\cite{james-splitting}.